Apoorv-DTU/lastmuse/README.md

 Last Muse
 =========

-A simple tool to listen to the top tracks from [last.fm](http://www.last.fm)
+A simple tool to visually listen to the top tracks from [last.fm](http://www.last.fm)

 Usage
 -----